-Environmental Services is designing improvements to about 920 feet of ditches along SW Hamilton Street between SW 45th and SW 47th avenues.
-Work will begin in summer 2015.
+Environmental Services will construct improvements to about 920 feet of ditches along SW Hamilton Street between SW 45th and SW 47th avenues (see map).

 Ditches on SW Hamilton carry stormwater runoff from the street directly to Fanno Creek and its tributaries.
 The fast-moving water causes erosion and carries pollutants washed off streets.

 This project will plant swales with a combination of grasses and low-growing plants.
 The vegetation will help protect the channel from erosion and may help reduce stormwater pollutants.
 As part of the project, the Portland Bureau of Transportation will add four-foot wide, paved shoulders.